 Scholarships for talented, low-income pre-professional dancers…

 Polaris Dance Theatre exists to make dance accessible to all.
 Through our scholarship programs, gifted dancers who otherwise wouldn’t have the means to partake in our Pre-Professional Training Program are allowed to shine.
-These scholarships are offered to low-income pre-professional students who have shown great promise in making a professional career in dance.
+These scholarships are offered to low-income, pre-professional students who have shown great promise in making a professional career in dance.

 Students will be chosen to participate in Polaris scholarship programs based on their financial need and display of professional dance potential.
-Each participant will be auditioned by Artistic Director Robert Guitron and interviewed by the Polaris Dance Theatre staff and board.

 The Keith Goodman and Joe Morales Memorial Scholarship is for gifted boys.
 Both Mr. Goodman and Mr. Morales were local dancers and instructors who taught thousands of young men dance, hundreds of whom went on to professional dance careers.
 To honor their legacies, and to give the opportunity for others to follow in their footsteps, Polaris is proud to name a memorial scholarship in their honor.